 One of the types of waste sent to landfills is organic waste which produces greenhouse gas emissions.
 With the use of compost to enhance and fertile soil, organic wastes are somehow beneficial for the plants.
 In order to minimise organic waste, strategic action will be implemented to enhance how we collect and handle organic waste in all levels of government, industries and communities.

 Target 7: Make comprehensive, economy-wide and timely data publicly available to support better consumer, investment and policy decisions

 The waste problem worsens every year.
-But with the implementation of National Waste Policy in Australia, it’s helping us humans regulate and turn waste to useful things.
+But with the implementation of the National Waste Policy in Australia, it’s helping us to regulate and turn waste into useful things.
 The recovery rate for recycling is always aimed since it’s not just helping the environment cope up, but also Australia’s economy.

-At Kurt’s Rubbish Removal, the teams are updated to the latest action plan of Australia.
-We have been helping the government with its reduction in waste movement through servicing Sydney with responsible disposal and collection of rubbish.
+At Kurt’s Rubbish Removal, our teams are updated on the latest action plan of Australia.
+We have been helping the government with its reduction in waste movement by servicing Sydney with responsible disposal and collection of rubbish.

-There’s no greater feeling than finishing up from a junk removal job and seeing the loyal customer’s faces happy and satisfied.
-With affordable prices and quality waste removal service, your problem with dumping your rubbish will be quick and hassle-free.
+There’s no greater feeling than finishing up a junk removal job and seeing the loyal customer’s faces happy and satisfied.
+With affordable prices and quality rubbish removal services, your problem with dumping your rubbish will be quick and hassle-free.

 Call us now at 0428 255 438 or book with us online here.